Bezprym: Reign

 Shortly after taking power, Bezprym sent the Polish regalia to the Emperor.
 Thus, he resigned from the royal title and accepted the primacy of his western neighbour.
 The royal crown and regalia were personally delivered by Mieszko II's wife, Queen Richeza.
 In 1031, together with her children Casimir, Ryksa and Gertruda, she left the country.
-At the court of Emperor Conrad II, the deposed queen was received with all honors, and was also allowed to continue to use her royal title.
+At the court of Emperor Conrad II, the deposed queen was received with all honours and was also allowed to continue to use her royal title.
 The departure of Richeza, and especially of her son, was extremely beneficial for Bezprym, because this eliminated (at least temporarily) a possible pretender to the throne.
 Mieszko II was not considered too dangerous at that time, since he was still imprisoned in Bohemia.

 However, there probably remained a large group of supporters of the former ruler.
 It is believed that Bezprym started a bloody persecution against them shortly after he began his government.
 As a result, many representatives of the Polish social elite were forced to flee.
 According to sources, some of them took refuge in Masovia.
 Perhaps among the victims of the repression were two bishops, Roman and Lambert, whose date of death was recorded in 1032 in the Chronicles of the Chapter of Kraków.
-The brutal fight with the opposition could have led to the above-mentioned Pagan Reaction, but it was probably instigated by discontent against the power of the Church and with the state apparatus.
+The brutal fight with the opposition could have led to the above-mentioned Pagan Reaction, but it was probably instigated by discontent against the power of the Church and the state apparatus.
 Contemporary historiography places these riots in 1031–1032, during the reign of Bezprym.
 The reaction was not only of a religious background, but also social.
-Mainly it was a reflection of the economic situation caused by the aggressive policy of Bolesław I the Brave and the less successful rule of Mieszko II.
+Mainly, it was a reflection of the economic situation caused by the aggressive policy of Bolesław I the Brave and the less successful rule of Mieszko II.
 The defeat in the battle in the west during that period cut off the basic source of livelihood of the Polish troops, who were forced to loot the western lands.
 As a result, the cost of maintaining the existence of an extensive army was probably too much for the population.
-In addition, the devastating incursions of foreign troops was another cause of dissatisfaction among the citizenship.
+In addition, the devastating incursions of foreign troops were another cause of dissatisfaction among the citizens.

 It is noteworthy that one can find in older historiography the theory, currently generally rejected, of the existence of an older son of Mieszko II known as Bolesław the Forgotten (Bolesław Zapomniany) This Bolesław apparently succeeded his father in 1034 until his own death in 1038, and, according to some historians, was the real instigator of the Pagan Reaction.